ranwez-search/SeqTUI/README.md

 SeqTUI was inspired by several great tools:

-- **[Seaview](https://doua.prabi.fr/software/seaview)** - The reference GUI alignment viewer.
+- **[Seaview](https://doua.prabi.fr/software/seaview)** - Multiplatform GUI for molecular phylogeny.
 I'm a huge fan and it has many more features.
 SeqTUI was born from needing a quick alignment view when working on HPC clusters via terminal.
 - **[Vim](https://www.vim.org/)** - The navigation philosophy and keybindings
 - **[ratatui](https://ratatui.rs/)** - The excellent Rust TUI framework powering this app
 - **[Awesome ratatui](https://github.com/ratatui/awesome-ratatui)** - Inspiration from the ecosystem, especially: